 When it comes to layout and structure, for a technical role clear and simple is always preferred but a slightly more creative CV for a design role might be more appropriate, accompanied by a well-thought portfolio.
 Divide your portfolio into categories such as brand designs, email designs and 3D designs etc. to compliment your CV.

-In marketing, our consultants advise professionals to focus on their key responsibilities and achievements on their CV.
+, our consultants advise professionals to focus on their key responsibilities and achievements on their CV.
 Your work experience should follow a short personal profile at the top of your CV.

 In the achievement section, be sure you use specific examples.
 Your achievements listed can be directly linked to different aspects of past or current roles such as campaigns etc. but also if you implemented a new toolkit or website or helped develop a team member.

 Errors are especially difficult to ignore when recruiting for marketing roles, as communication is such a critical aspect of marketing.
 Marketing professionals should be able to market themselves better than any other candidate due to the very nature of their roles.

 , qualifications are essential, which is why a well-thought yet concise objective summary should be used to highlight the key qualifications and experience you possess at the top of your CV.